 Step 4: build a language library for different market types.
 From the past tests, identify statements that work across formats and channels.
-For each market, assemble 4–6 affaire examples that show the before/after results when you used each phrase.
+For each market, assemble 4–6 case examples that show the before/after results when you used each phrase.
 Keep every segment distinct to minimize cross-pollination and to enable fast replication into other formats.

 Step 5: apply learnings at scale.
 Use the library to inform copy, onboarding, and sales scripts.
 Ensure every message aligns with the desired outcome and reflects the user’s point of view.
 Move from beta to broad rollout with curated updates, keeping a mindstone and a robust type of testing cadence.
 Whatever channel you deploy, stay consistent with the tested signal, and though iterations continue, the core language remains anchored to prospects.